rogerlew/usgs-regolith/Readme.md

 Test
 -----
-The *test* directory in the main directory of this repository contains a python notebook to run the program REGOLITH on input files representing synthetic terrain.
+The *test* directory in the main directory of this repository contains a python notebook, *test_regolith.ipynb*, to run the program REGOLITH on input files representing synthetic terrain.
 The synthetic terrain is modeled on orthogonal sine waves to represent topography having concave and convex features.
 The DEM is found in the directory *test/input*.
 The Python notebook checks numerically computed output of the LCSD and NSD models (soil depth as well as intermediate values, such as the aspect direction, slope angle, Laplacian, and non-linear transport function) against analytically computed output for the same models to confirm that the program is working correctly.
 See Readme file in the *test* directory for more details.

 Disclaimer
 ------------